AI Use Cases/Healthcare

 ROI & Revenue Impact

-Healthcare systems deploying Revenue Institute's expense auditing typically recover a meaningful share of previously undetected billing errors and duplicate charges - translating to $1.2-4.8M annually for a 400-bed system.
-Claims processing accelerates as finance staff redirect 30-35 hours weekly from manual exception hunting to strategic vendor relationship management and payer contract optimization.
-Coding accuracy improves 15-20% because medical coders receive real-time alerts on documentation gaps before claims submit, reducing rework and denial rates.
-Days in A/R compress by 5-8 days as your team processes exceptions faster and resolves compliance holds more efficiently.
+Set the target with your own numbers, not ours.
+Take last year's supply chain spend, assume even 1-2% leaked to undetected billing errors and duplicate charges, and price what recovering half of that is worth - for most mid-size systems, that figure alone justifies the build.
+Beyond recovery, the mechanism returns hours: finance staff stop hunting exceptions manually and redirect that time to vendor relationship management and payer contract optimization.
+Coding accuracy improves because medical coders receive real-time alerts on documentation gaps before claims submit, which reduces rework and denial rates.
+Days in A/R compress as your team processes exceptions faster and resolves compliance holds sooner.

-ROI compounds over 12 months post-deployment.
-Month 1-2 captures low-hanging fruit: duplicate charges and obvious contract violations your team missed.
+The gains are designed to compound over 12 months post-deployment.
+Months 1-2 capture low-hanging fruit: duplicate charges and obvious contract violations your team missed.
 Months 3-6, the AI identifies pattern-based exceptions - vendors systematically overbilling certain departments, cost centers consistently misallocating charges - that enable targeted renegotiations and process fixes.
-By Month 12, your organization has restructured vendor contracts based on AI insights, automated 60-70% of routine audit decisions, and freed your finance team to focus on value-based care reporting and cost per clinical encounter optimization.
-The cumulative savings typically exceed initial investment by 3-5x.
+By month 12, the target state is vendor contracts restructured on audit evidence, the bulk of routine audit decisions automated, and your finance team focused on value-based care reporting and cost per clinical encounter.
+Those are targets we model with you up front, not results we claim in advance.

 Target Scope